inkdropapp/inkdrop-breaks/README-mobile.md

 paragraph.
 ```

-With this plugin, it yields:
+With `breaks` enabled, it yields:

 ```
 <p>This is a<br>
 paragraph.</p>
 ```

-Without `breaks` plugin, you'd get:
+Without `breaks` enabled, you'd get:

 ```
 <p>This is a